harry1576/computerGraphicsRayTracingAssignment/README.md

 - Reflection
 - Textures
 - Specular Highlights </a>

 More details can be found in the [report](docs/report.pdf).

 # How to Build and Run the program:

+First ensure required libraries are installed.

-Run the following command (first ensure required libraries are installed) to build the program:
+Run the following command to build the program:

 ```make```

 Then to run the program:

 ```./RayTracer.o```